Democratic Republic of the Congo: Conflict profile

-The origins of conflict in the Democratic Republic of Congo (DRC) – formerly Zaire – are rooted both in the 32 years of Mobutu rule and in the lack of national cohesion since independence from Belgium in 1960.
-Throughout the 1970s and 1980s, Zaire splintered into various city states which became increasingly isolated from each other as roadways were eroded by neglect and communication systems collapsed.
-In many parts, conventional administration and the formal justice system disappeared, with several border towns, such as Goma, essentially becoming economic appendages of neighbouring countries.
+Throughout the 1970s and 1980s, Zaïre splintered into various ‘city-states’.
+These became increasingly isolated from each other as transport infrastructure was eroded by neglect and communication systems collapsed.
+In many parts, the conventional administration and the formal justice system disappeared, the security forces grew increasingly corrupt and inefficient, and several eastern border towns (such as Goma and Bukavu) essentially became economic appendages of neighbouring countries.

 As the Cold War came to an end, and with the collapse of commodity prices in the late 1980s, Mobutu’s patronage system lost the external sources of funding necessary for its survival, and his grip on power rapidly loosened.
 In 1990, he was forced to abandon the one-party state and launched a national dialogue process (the Conférence nationale souveraine).
 However, Zaïre lacked the institutional framework to regulate the emerging multiparty competition, and the country’s democratic opening in the early 1990s brought increased turmoil.
 In an attempt to shore up his legitimacy, Mobutu exploited ethnic sentiments and mobilised public opinion against immigrant populations.
 This struck a chord in the Kivu provinces, where thousands of immigrants of Rwandan descent (the so-called ‘Banyarwanda’) had settled since the middle of the century.
 Tensions between indigenous communities and these migrants degenerated into open confrontation, and the first violent clashes erupted in North Kivu in 1993.